-Makeup Tips For People Who Wear Contact Lenses
+Makeup Tips For People With Contacts

 Contact lenses can help you see more clearly, but if you wear them, you do have to be a little more careful about your makeup routine.
 Here’s what you should know about protecting your eyes while having fun with your makeup